rubygarage/rubygarage.github.com/slides/trailblazer/introduction.markdown

 ---

-# What is Trailblazer
+## What is Trailblazer

 It’s a business logic framework.

+---

+## Pros of using Trailblazer

-Trailblazer provides new high-level abstractions for Ruby frameworks.
-It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture.
+- provides new high-level abstractions for Ruby frameworks extending basic MVC pattern;
+- gently enforces encapsulation;
+- enforces an intuitive code structure;
+- gives you an object-oriented architecture;
-Trailblazer gives you a high-level architecture for web applications.
-It extends the basic MVC pattern with new abstractions.
-Conventions that go far beyond database table naming or route paths let you focus on your application code, minimize bugs and improve the maintainability.
+- sets conventions that go far beyond database table naming or route paths
+- let you focus on your application code, minimize bugs and improve the maintainability.

 ---